AndreasKarageorgos/Anonymous-Chat/README.md

         sudo service tor start

- ## Keys
+ ## Key
- There are 2 key files
+ There is 1 key file

- * AES.key
- * IV.key
+ * Key.key

+ under client/data/key/

- These keys are for encrypting and decrypting messages.
-You can generate them using the key_generator.py
+ The key is for encrypting and decrypting messages.
+You can generate it using the key_generator.py

-        cd Anonymous-Chat/client/data

         python3 key_generator.py

- Your messages can be decrypted only with those keys , so keep them safe and share them only with the person that you want to talk.
+ Your messages can be decrypted only with this key , so keep it safe and share it only with the person that you want to send messages.
+Change your keys often for extra safety

+ If you create your own key , make sure that it is at least 20 characters long.
+Small keys can be cracked really fast.

 ## Note !
-They key files can not be send through the server for extra safety !
+They Key file can not be send through the server for extra safety !

-You will need to send them to the person that you want to talk face to face or something.
+You will need to send it to the person that you want to talk face to face using a usb ...etc.

-This way the server will never be able to store your keys and then decrypt and log your messages.
+This way the server will never be able to store your key and then decrypt and log your messages.

-Also do not forget that this chat is in alpha version.

 ### Clinet Example

-In order 2 clients to talk to each other, they must connect to the same server with the same AES,IV keys.
+In order 2 clients to talk to each other, they must connect to the same server with the same AES key (Key.key file).

-* Client1 AES.key = "GtR29" , IV.key = "Uiqw"
+* Client1 Key.key = "This is an AES key"

         >> python3 client.py

         Onion link: example_link.onion

-* Client2 AES.key = "GtR29" , IV.key = "Uiqw"
+* Client2 Key.key = "This is an AES key"

         >> python3 client.py

         Onion link: example_link.onion

- * Client3 AES.key = "Hgfw" , IV.key = "bhwg"
+ * Client3 Key.key = "Hello !"

         >> python3 client.py

         Onion link: example_link.onion

-Client1 and Client2 have the same pair of keys, this way they are going to be able to see the messages of each other.
+Client1 and Client2 have the same keys, this way they are going to be able to see the messages of each other.
-Client4 has different keys so it wont be able to decrypt or send messages to Client1 and Client2.
+Client4 has different key so it wont be able to decrypt or send messages to Client1 and Client2 and the opposite.
 (The server broadcasts to every client all the messages)

-## DISCLAIMER

-The author(s) of this programm are not responsible for any damage(s).